-If you’re growing out a pixie cut and looking for a transitional haircut that doesn’t look awkward, then consider this stacked inverted bob with bangs.
+If you’re growing out a pixie cut and looking for a transitional haircut that doesn’t look awkward, then consider this short stacked inverted bob with bangs.
 The stacked layers add natural-looking volume and movement that you’ll love.
 To achieve rich-looking locks, try adding a golden brown shade on your dark base.

 Stacked Inverted Bob with an Undercut at the Nape